titom73/arista-eos-mpls-sr-evpn/docs/evpn-irb.md

 - Trunk link between __s1-ce03__ and __s1-pe03__ to carry vlan `1103`
 - Ethernet Segment to dual attached __s1-ce01__ to both __s1-pe01__ and __s1-pe02__ to carry vlan `1101` on trunk interface.
-- Ethernet Segement is based on A/A model.
+- Ethernet Segment is based on A/A model.

 ![](imgs/lab-topology-evepn-irb.drawio.png)